 SpareBank 1 SMN aims to maintain a moderate risk profile and to apply risk monitoring of such high quality that no single event will seriously impair the Bank’s financial position.
-The Bank’s risk profile is quantified through targets for rating, risk-adjusted return, expected loss, necessary economic capital and regulatory capital adequacy, and expected liquidity related regulatory requirements.
+The Bank’s risk profile is quantified through targets for rating, concentration, risk-adjusted return, loss ratios, expected loss, necessary economic capital, regulatory capital adequacy, and expected liquidity related regulatory requirements.

 Risk management within the Group is intended to support the Group’s strategic development and target attainment.
 The risk management regime is also designed to ensure financial stability and prudent asset management.
 This will be achieved through:

 The Group’s risk is quantified by calculating expected loss and the need for risk-adjusted capital (economic capital) needed to meet unexpected losses.

 Expected loss is the amount which statistically can be expected to be lost in a 12-month period.
 Risk-adjusted capital is the volume of capital the Group considers it needs to meet the actual risk incurred by the Group.
 The board has decided that the risk-adjusted capital should cover 99.9 per cent of all possible unexpected losses.
 Statistical methods are employed to compute expected loss and risk-adjusted capital, but the calculation requires expert assessments in some cases.
 In the case of risk types where no recognised methods of calculating capital needs are available, the Bank defines risk management limits to ensure that the likelihood of an event occurring is extremely low.
 For further details see the Bank’s Pillar III reporting which is available on the Bank’s website.

 The Group’s overall risk exposure and risk trend are followed up through periodic risk reports to the administration and the board of directors.
 Overall risk monitoring and reporting are carried out by the Risk Management Division which is independent of the Group’s business areas.